The basic recursive Sudoku solver checks available numbers for each empty cell by iterating over all

 and validating them against the row, column, and 3×3 sub-grid.
 This process can be optimized using

-the FastSet
+the FastSet class

 to store and manipulate allowed numbers efficiently.